Places Where You Can Salsa Dance in Greenville, SC

 Posted on | 41 Comments

 The Roper Mountain Science Center in Greenville, SC is easily one of the coolest places you can visit in town.
 They have an astounding array of hands-on activities, exhibits, and even a dinosaur trail.
-Read on to learn all you need to know to visit.
+Read on to learn all you need to know to visit this year.

 Have you explored the Roper Mountain Science Center in Greenville, SC?
 You may have heard the name of the Roper Mountain Science Center and wondered what in the world this is or maybe your kids attended a field trip there.
 But really, do you know how cool this place is?